Fight Gear

 First thing viewers notice is that the A4 Pro does not look like a Twitch-bait racing seat.
 The silhouette is clean, the stitching is restrained, and the colour options (black, white, pink) blend into a branded setup instead of fighting it.
 The 4D armrests slide in and out enough to clear a low keyboard tray — a small detail that matters when you are switching between game and reaction shots.
 The integrated lumbar pillow is on a strap, not a magnet, so it does not migrate during long sessions, and it adjusts mid-stream without forcing you to break pose on camera.

 Hours 1 to 3 are honest territory.
 Any chair above $200 will feel fine.
 The A4 Pro is comfortable, but so is most of its price bracket.
 The real test starts at hour four.
 This is where cheap chairs start translating into visible discomfort — micro-fidgeting, posture collapse, the constant shifting that bleeds into your delivery.
-The A4 Pro's lumbar support held through hour six without intervention.
+The built-in lumbar system is designed to hold its position deep into a session rather than drift the way a loose pillow does — support that matters most from hour four onward.
 Hours 7 to 8 are not a sales pitch: no chair fixes eight hours of sitting.
 You still need to stand up, stretch, and hydrate.
-But the recovery curve at the end of the stream was noticeably shorter — less stiffness pulling out, fewer adjustments needed during the final hour.
+The advantage of an integrated system is simply that it keeps doing its job late in a session instead of needing constant readjustment, where a separate slide-around pillow tends to fall short.

 Against mid-tier competitors in the same range, the lumbar system is the difference-maker.
 Most rivals rely on a separate pillow you fight with all stream; the A4 Pro builds it in.